Na-Hyeon-Oh/Na-Hyeon-Oh.github.io/README.md

-# MY STATIC PAGE FROM
+# ABOUT MY STATIC PAGE

 ### devlopr-jekyll - A Beautiful Jekyll Theme Built for Developers